oxford-cs-deepnlp-2017/lectures/README.md

  * [Explaining and illustrating orthogonal initialization for recurrent neural networks](http://smerity.com/articles/2016/orthogonal_init.html), Stephen Merity.

 ## 6. Lecture 4 - Language Modelling and RNNs Part 2 [Phil Blunsom]
 This lecture continues on from the previous one and considers some of the issues involved in producing an effective implementation of an RNN language model.
-The vanishing and exploding gradient problem is described and architectural solutions, such as Long Short Term Memory (LSTM), are introducted.
+The vanishing and exploding gradient problem is described and architectural solutions, such as Long Short Term Memory (LSTM), are introduced.

 [[slides]](https://github.com/oxford-cs-deepnlp-2017/lectures/blob/master/Lecture%204%20-%20Language%20Modelling%20and%20RNNs%20Part%202.pdf)
 [[video]](https://ox.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=fa8df3a8-e7e5-4044-9199-751bcf0a9298)